Standing Strong Against COVID Corruption - Dr. Peter McCullough (part 2 of 2) - Freedom Alive® Ep75

 © Brighteon.com All Rights Reserved.
 All content posted on this site is commentary or opinion and is protected under Free Speech.
 Brighteon is not responsible for comments and content uploaded by our users.

 Dr. Peter McCullough has suffered multiple attacks to his persona after warning us about the consequential side effects of the COVID shot, even after our corrupt governmental health agencies deemed the vaccine as safe.
 Now, numerous serious health conditions amongst young people are on the rise, tragic conditions which there’s no turning back from.
-Dr. McCullough joins us to further explain the data that proves the reality that was on the surface since the beginning.-----
+Dr. McCullough joins us to further explain the data that proves the reality that was on the surface since the beginning.
+Each week on Freedom Alive®, we will alert you to new government overreaches and update you on existing legal battles.
+We will tell you about the victories people of faith are winning and how you, too, can fight back and get involved to keep your freedom alive!-----

 Learn more and get involved at https://lc.org